Assarhegazy/SAGD-Labs/README.md

 **To access them in the lab:**

-_1.open git bash anywhere
+_1.open git bash anywhere_

-2.clone the repository using the following command--> git clone
+_2.clone the repository using the following command--> git clone_

-3.open Vs code and pull from the main branch_
+_3.open Vs code and pull from the main branch_

 **To add/push content onto the repository:**

-_1.access github using the web
+_1.access github using the web_

-2.click on upload file in the upper right corner
+_2.click on upload file in the upper right corner_

-3.drag and drop files
+_3.drag and drop files_

-4. write a commit message and commit the chnages
+_4. write a commit message and commit the chnages_
-_

 **NOTE**